 Risk management is probably the most important aspect of your trading activities.
-90% of all traders fail in Forex and this is the number one reason why traders fail because they don’t have a proper risk management protocol.
-Losing trades are part of the business and as soon as you realize this the better.
+90% of all traders fail at Forex trading – this is the number one reason why traders fail.
+They fail because they don’t have a proper risk management protocol and don’t understand that losing trades are part of the business and as soon as you realize this the better.

-The reality is if you understand proper risk management you can actually lose more trades than you win and still come out very profitable if your risk to reward ratio is bigger than 1:2.
-The risk management should be the cornerstone of every investment strategy.
-If you want to learn more on how do build a Forex strategy read our previous article How to Develop an Investment strategy.
+In trading, you can actually lose a higher number of trades than you win and still have a profitable account, just as long as your risk to reward ratio is greater than 1:2.
+Risk management should be the cornerstone of every investment strategy.
+If you want to learn more about how do build a Forex strategy read our previous article on how to develop an investment strategy.

 What is Risk Management?

 Risk management is knowing exactly how much money you can lose at any particular time because you have pre-calculated this number.
-Basically, risk management is an attempt to assess the potential loss in any trade and then take the right measures based on your risk tolerance.
+It is an attempt to assess the potential loss in any trade and then take the right measures based on your risk tolerance.

 Margin and Leverage

-Margin and leverage are functions of each other so when you understand one you’ll pretty much understand the other.
-The Margin is basically a good-faith deposit that you have available in your account equity against potential losses when you’re holding a position.
+Margin and leverage are functions of each other.
+The Margin is basically a good-faith deposit that you have available in your account equity to guard against potential losses when you’re holding a position.

-Leverage is like a huge loan that allows you to control a bigger position than what you have as equity in your trading account.
-In order to understand the minimum required amount of cash that you need to have in your account in order to hold an open position, we’ll be going through an example and see how it relates to leverage.
+Leverage acts like a loan, which allows you to control a bigger position than the equity you have in your trading account.
+A trader needs to be able to calculate the minimum required amount of equity that is needed in order to hold an open position to cover for the leverage used in the trade.
+Here is an example of how this is calculated.

 - Currency Pair: EUR/USD